gobitfly/beaconchain/frontend/README.md

-# Beaconch.in Good to know
+# Beaconcha.in Good to know

 ## Usefull VSC Plugins